wumpyproject/wumpy/docs/source/setup/authenticating.md

 ### Automatically creating commands

-If you want Wumpy to automatically sync interaction commands there is a 3rd value necessary.
+If you want Wumpy to be able to automatically synchronize application commands with Discord there is a third value necessary.

 It is the **Client Secret** and can be found under the OAuth2 tab in the sidebar:

 ![OAuth2 page overview](images/authenticating/oauth2-page.png)

-You can now change the code to pass the secret with `secret=`:
+You can now change the code to pass the secret with the `secret` keyword-argument:

 ```python
 from wumpy import interactions